AST Transformations

 node (PsAstNode)

-class pystencils.backend.transformations.SelectIntrinsics(ctx, platform, use_builtin_convertvector=False)#
+class pystencils.backend.transformations.SelectIntrinsics(ctx, use_builtin_convertvector=False)#

 Lower IR vector types to intrinsic vector types, and IR vector operations to intrinsic vector operations.

-This transformation will replace all vectorial IR elements by conforming implementations using compiler intrinsics for the given execution platform.
+Implementations of this transformation will replace all vectorial IR elements by conforming implementations using compiler intrinsics for the given execution platform.

 Parameters: